 Technology came into being due to Mars Missions, which could help there on Mars.
 But it can be helpful if we use it in the desserts on Earth.

-Dessert is one of the best places for solar panels due to the direct exposure of the sun’s rays.
+Dessert is one of the best places for solar panels due to the direct exposure to the sun’s rays.
 But there is one thing that proves as a hurdle that is dust.

 And it means it needs cleaning/washing and we can not be there every time to clean Solar Panels.